Why Do I Always Chase Love & End Up With Emotionally Unavailable Partners?

 The love.

-Because real healing begins when your nervous system no longer associates love with suffering.
+Real healing begins when your nervous system no longer associates love with suffering.
+That is when healthy love starts feeling safe instead of boring.

 Peaceful instead of unfamiliar.

-Consistent instead of lacking spark.
+Consistent instead of “lacking spark.”